 The ACE Awards are designed to celebrate the successes and diversity of artistic and architectural projects in religious buildings throughout Britain.
 ACE also has a biennial award for a book which explores the dialogue between the visual arts and religion.

-The winners of the 2015 awards were announced on 26 November at King's College Chapel, London.
+The 2015 Awards were announced on 26 November at King's College Chapel, London.

 For the ACE Award for art in a religious context: Maciej Urbanek, HS, St Michael's Camden

 Antonia Hockton, The River of Life, St George's Church, Great Bromley